 - Preheat the oven to 325 degrees F. Butter the bottom and sides of an 8x8-inch pan, then line with parchment paper, pressing the sides and corners to stick.

 - In a large mixing bowl, beat the butter, sugar and extract at medium speed until creamy, about 1-2 minutes.
 Add the flour and salt.
-Mix on low speed until a dough forms.
-It will be crumbly for a while, but keep beating.
+Mix on low speed until well mixed.
 Stir in the nonpareils until evenly distributed.

-- Transfer the dough to the lined pan and press evenly into the bottom.
+- Use your hands to knead 4 to 5 times to form a dough ball.
+Transfer the dough to the lined pan and press evenly into the bottom.
 Use the parchment paper to lift the dough from the pan and transfer to a cutting board.
 Cut the dough into 1/2-inch square pieces (a pizza cutter works well).
 Place the squares 1/2-inch apart on an ungreased baking sheet; discard parchment paper.
 Bake for 13 to 15 minutes, or until bottoms just begin to brown.

 - Recipe Source: Adapted from Land O Lakes